Skip to content

 Args: x: Input array of any shape

-Returns: atanh(x) with domain protection
+Returns: atanh(x) with domain and gradient protection

 Source code in hyperbolix/utils/math_utils.py